benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-binary-search.md

 -	287. Find the Duplicate Number
 -	295. Find Median from Data Stream
 -	275. H-Index II
 -	367. Valid Perfect Square                             # find the number
+- 374. Guess Number Higher or Lower                     # find the number
 -	378. Kth Smallest Element in a Sorted Matrix
 -	475. Heaters
 -	540. Single Element in a Sorted Array